City of Rocks State Park New Mexico: Ultimate Guide to Camping, Hiking, and Tips

 Look at this aerial view of the park.
 The boulders just come up out of nowhere and the rest of the area is flat.
 So cool!

-Such a cool place to visit.
-I recommend you add this place to your list if you are ever visiting New Mexico.
+City of Rocks State Park is such an amazing place to visit.
+I highly recommend you add this place to your list if you are visiting New Mexico.
 The boulders definitely made this spot unique and gave the kids a place to explore like no other.
-You are literally out in the middle of nowhere within the Chihuahuan desert region experiencing such a dramatic back drop to an already beautiful country.
+You are literally out in the middle of nowhere within the Chihuahuan desert region where you can experience such a dramatic back drop to an already beautiful country.
+So yes, this state park is worth visiting!

 Jennifer